AscendXYZ/documentation/articles/AscendXYZ Tiling and Publishing of Webmaps.md

-#AscendXYZ GeoTIFF tiling Publishing of Webmaps
+#AscendXYZ GeoTIFF Tiling and Sharing of Webmaps

 If you are not a user of the AscendXYZ portal, go to portal.ascend.xyz and register, it is free:-) For more information on registering, go to: [Create User and Subscription](./Create User and Susbscription.md)